-It is important to adequately represent plant nitrogen (N) biogeochemistry and its respective processes in land surface models.
-Thus far, various N representations in models lead to uncertainty in estimating model responses to global warming.
-Through plant and microbial N dynamics, nitrogen availability regulates the capture, allocation, turnover of carbon (C), and photosynthetic capacity.
-In this study, to fully incorporate these N regulations, we have developed a plant C-N framework by coupling a biophysical and dynamic land model, SSiB4/TRIFFID, with a soil organic matter cycling model, DayCent-SOM, to simulate the impact of nitrogen on the plant growth and C cycling.
-To incorporate the N limitation in the coupled system, we first developed the parameterization for the C/N ratios.
-Then, after accounting for daily plant/soil N-cycling, N will not only limit the plant growth when not sufficient, causing the net primary productivity (NPP) to be down-regulated, but will also impact plant respiration rates and phenology.
-Using this newly-developed model named SSiB5/TRIFFID/DayCent-SOM, we conduct several simulations from 1948 to 2007 to predict the global vegetation distribution and terrestrial C cycling, and the results are evaluated with satellite-derived observational data.
+Plant and microbial nitrogen (N) dynamics and nitrogen availability regulate the photosynthetic capacity and capture, allocation, turnover of carbon (C) in terrestrial ecosystem.
+It is important to adequately represent plant N processes in land surface models.
+In this study, a plant C-N framework was developed by coupling a biophysical and dynamic land surface processes model, SSiB4/TRIFFID, with a soil organic matter cycling model, DayCent-SOM, to fully incorporate N regulations to investigate the impact of N on plant growth and C cycling.
+To incorporate the N limitation in the coupled system, the parameterization for dynamic C/N ratios for each plant functional type (PFT) was developed first.
+Then, after accounting for plant/soil N-cycling, when available N is less than demand, N would restrict the plant growth, reducing the net primary productivity (NPP), but also impact plant respiration rates and phenology.
+The improvements of the newly-developed model, the SSiB5/TRIFFID/DayCent-SOM, was preliminary verified at three flux tower sites with different PFTs.
+Furthermore, several offline global simulations were conducted from 1948 to 2007 to predict the long-term mean vegetation distribution and terrestrial C cycling, and the results are evaluated with satellite-derived observational data.
 The sensitivity of the terrestrial C cycle to N processes is also assessed.
-In general, the coupled model can better reproduce observed emergent properties, including gross primary productivity (GPP), NPP, leaf area index (LAI), and respiration.
-The main improvement occurs in tropical Africa and boreal regions, accompanied by a decrease of the bias in global GPP and LAI by 16.3% and 27.1%, respectively.
+In general, new model can better reproduce observed emergent properties, including gross primary productivity (GPP), leaf area index (LAI), and respiration.
+The main improvements occur in tropical Africa and boreal regions, accompanied by a decrease of the bias in global GPP and LAI by 16.3% and 27.1%, respectively.
+Zheng Xiang^{1,2}, Yongkang Xue^{2}, Weidong Guo^{1,4}, Melannie D. Hartman3, Ye Liu2, William J. Parton3